 What mistakes did you make that taught you something?

-A mistake does not necessarily equate a blunder; it does however open one to the opportunity to learn something and gives the chance to figure out a change or a shift in order to do it better next time.
+A mistake does not necessarily equate a blunder; it does however open one to the opportunity to learn something and gives the chance to figure out a change to do it better next time.
 I think, too, it’s important for kids to understand that mistakes happen, and it’s okay.
-It’s normal.
 Everyone makes mistakes.
-It’s where we go from that mistake that helps us to grow and to change.
-To learn.
+It’s where we go from that mistake that helps us to grow and change.
 As the saying goes ‘If you have never failed, you have never tried at something new.’
 Making a mistake is not the same thing as failing.
-The more our kids talk about it, the more they talk through it, the better they will realize this growth mindset concept.

 What challenges did you overcome today?

 What challenges one child (or adult) might come easily to another.
-We’ve had many a conversation around the table where we’ve talked about that one thing that one of the boys is struggling with, and another will pipe up with a suggested solution.
+We’ve had many a conversation around the table where we’ve talked about some thing that one child is struggling with, and another will pipe up with a suggested solution.
 As each of our boys has their own strengths, one’s suggested solution might not fit well for the other, but I love the opportunity to watch them offer a hand.
-Additionally, hearing about different challenges my kids face often opens my eyes to the myriad of things that go on in their day, especially those that might come from living in this extremely diverse international environment, and from the mix of cultures they are immersed in every single day.
+Additionally, hearing about different challenges my kids face often opens my eyes to the different things that go on in their day, especially those that might come from the international environment they live in, and from the mix of cultures they are immersed in every single day.
 What would never have happened in my elementary class is commonplace for them.
 And imagine how different and how much more technology these kids embrace each and every day.
 Their classroom has challenges we can’t even imagine.
-We may also hear a commiseration, and a sharing of that challenge.
-It isn’t such a bad thing for the boys to know that what they struggle with is likely something others find challenging as well.
-Again, normal.

-When talking about challenges, kids also really love to tell you about how they overcame something more complex or difficult.
-Your kids love to tell you about instances when they win, or figure something out.
+In addition, your kids love to tell you about instances when they win, or figure something out.
 They love telling you about their positive outcomes.
-Give them the opportunity to do so.

 The conversation at the dinner table doesn’t have to be about politics or cultural events or current international events to be interesting.
 Your kids have amazing insights and delightful conversation to offer; you just have to find the right way to get the topics flowing.